Another Perfect Murder

 decided to implement my plan.
 I put my baby to sleep using the cough syrup and

 leaving my phone in the house, took Sujay to our farm house in our car.
+I had taken care to wear no makeup and had a plain insignificant attire.
 He

 started drinking as expected and I kept him engaged all the time with my